 - Improved Quality of Life: Patients often experience improved mobility and overall quality of life.

-Who is a Candidate for the Duodenal Switch?
+Who Is a Candidate for the Duodenal Switch?

 The duodenal switch procedure is typically most successful for severely obese men and women who are also affected by weight-related medical conditions like heart disease, Type 2 diabetes, high blood pressure, and high cholesterol.
 While often considered one of the most effective and successful weight loss surgeries available, this procedure is most commonly performed on individuals with particularly high BMIs.
 Good candidates for duodenal switch surgery generally: